chadschmalz/cte-partners/README.md

 - Clone the repository with __git clone__
 - Copy __.env.example__ file to __.env__ and edit database credentials there
-- Then you'll need to set up your App registration and add the configuration to your .env file for Socialite authentication
+- Set up your App registration on your authentication system (Google,Microsoft), then add the configuration to your .env file for Socialite authentication
 - Run __composer install__
 - Run __php artisan key:generate__
 - Run __php artisan migrate__